On the Robustness of Bayesian Neural Networks to Adversarial Attacks: Empirical Results

-We investigate the vanishing behavior of input gradients - established by Theorem~\ref{thm:main} for the limit regime - in the finite, practical settings, that is with a finite number of training data and with finite-width BNNs.
-Specifically, for each inference method we perform hyperparameter tuning and select the architecture achieving the highest test accuracy: we train a two hidden layers BNN (with 1024 neurons per layer) with HMC and a three hidden layers BNN (512 neurons per layer) with VI.
+We investigate the vanishing behavior of input gradients of the loss - established for the BNN classification case by Corollary~\ref{corollary:ClassificationCase} for the limit regime - in the finite, practical settings, that is with a finite-width BNN.
+Specifically, { we consider various neural network architectures (those that will be reported in Section \ref{sec:ComparisionVIHMC}) trained with both HMC and VI with Bayes by Backprop \citep{blundell2015weight} and} we select the architectures achieving the highest test accuracy: a two hidden layers BNN (with 1024 neurons per layer) for HMC and a three hidden layers BNN (512 neurons per layer) for VI.
 These achieve approximately $95\%$ test accuracy on MNIST and $89\%$ on Fashion MNIST when trained with HMC; as well as $95\%$ and $92\%$, respectively, when trained with VI.
-More details about the hyperparameters used for training can be found in Appendix \ref{sec:training_hyperparams}.
+Details about the hyperparameters used for training can be found in Tables \ref{tbl:bnns_hmc_1} and \ref{table:bnns_vi} listed in Appendix Section \ref{sec:hyper_params}.

-Figure~\ref{fig:gradient-heatmaps} depicts anecdotal evidence on the behaviour of the component-wise expectation of the loss gradient as more samples from the posterior distribution are incorporated into the BNN predictive distribution.
-Similarly to how in Figure \ref{fig:half_moons_hmc} for the half-moons dataset we observe that the gradient of the loss goes to zero when increasing number of training points and number of parameters, here we have that, as the number of samples taken from the posterior distribution of $\mathbf{w}$ increases, all the components of the gradient approach zero.
-Notice that the gradient of the individual NNs (that is those with just one sampled weight vector), is far away from being zero.
-As shown in Theorem~\ref{thm:main}, it is only through the Bayesian averaging of ensemble predictors that the gradients cancel out.